Convair NB-36H

 The Convair NB-36H was an experimental aircraft that carried a nuclear reactor to test its protective radiation shielding for the crew, but did not use it to power the aircraft.
-Nicknamed "The Crusader", it was created for the Aircraft Nuclear Propulsion program (ANP for short), to show the feasibility of a nuclear-powered bomber.
+Nicknamed "the Crusader", it was created for the Aircraft Nuclear Propulsion program, to show the feasibility of a nuclear-powered bomber.
 Its development ended with the cancellation of the ANP program in March 1961.

 Design and development

 The Aircraft Nuclear Propulsion (ANP) program, and the preceding Nuclear Energy for the Propulsion of Aircraft (NEPA) project, worked to develop a nuclear propulsion system for aircraft.
 The United States Army Air Forces initiated Project NEPA on May 28, 1946.
 After funding of $10 million in 1947, NEPA operated until May 1951, when the project was transferred to the joint Atomic Energy Commission (AEC)/USAF ANP.
 The USAF pursued two different systems for nuclear-powered jet engines, the Direct Air Cycle concept, which was developed by General Electric, and Indirect Air Cycle, which was assigned to Pratt & Whitney.
 The program was intended to develop and test the Convair X-6, a planned prototype for a fully functional nuclear-powered airplane.

 In 1952, Carswell Air Force Base in Texas was hit by a tornado, severely damaging a number of aircraft.
 One of the damaged airplanes was a B-36 bomber, and Convair suggested to the Air Force that it should be converted into an early prototype for the X-6, instead of being repaired.
-The Air Force agreed to this plan, and provided funding for an overhaul of the airplane.
-The intention was to test fly an airplane with a functioning nuclear engine on board, but with it not yet powering the airplane at this stage.
+The Air Force agreed to this plan and provided funding for an overhaul of the airplane.
+The intention was to test-fly an airplane with a functioning nuclear engine on board, but with it not yet powering the airplane at this stage.

-The original crew and avionics cabin was replaced by a massive lead- and rubber-lined 11 ton crew section for a pilot, copilot, flight engineer and two nuclear engineers.
+The original crew and avionics cabin was replaced by a massive lead- and rubber-lined 11-ton crew section for a pilot, copilot, flight engineer, and two nuclear engineers.
 Even the small windows had 10 to 12 in lead glass.
 The aircraft was fitted with a 1-megawatt air-cooled reactor, with a weight of 35000 lb.
 This was hung on a hook in the middle bomb bay to allow for easy loading and unloading, so that the radioactive source could be kept safely underground between the test flights.
 A monitoring system dubbed "Project Halitosis" measured radioactive gases from the reactor.